 Have breakfast, then with your packed lunch move to the park offices for briefing and gorilla tracking escorts and Rangers.
 You will then start your trek of the Gorillas.
 Once you come across the bamboo forest logs and also your first perception of the sound the breaking of bamboo indicating that the gorillas are nearer.
 Prepare yourself for the joyful encounter with the Gorillas and wonderful experience.
 Stay with the gorillas for 1 hour and then and trek back to your lodge.
 Visit the twin Lakes (Bulera & Ruhondo which is good place for birders).
 Dinner and overnight as above, Meal plan: F/B

-Day9: Second Gorilla Trek in Volcanoes National Park
+Day9: Second Gorilla Trek & Iby’wacu Cultural Village in Volcanoes National Park

 After breakfast, leave Ruhengeri and proceed to Gisenyi town which is located on the shores of Lake Kivu which is the main fresh water body in Rwanda.
 Upon arrival, take lunch at Lake Kivu Serena Hotel and then take an evening boat ride along Lake to the closest islands to discover unspoiled places and sceneries.
-This cruise also offers beautiful scenic views of the Nyirangongo Volcano in Congo which is the only active volcano in East Africa having last erupted in 2002 and is also popular for its fluid lava (Lava Lake).
-Alternatively, you can relax on the beach as you wait for your dinner and overnight stay at Lake Kivu Serena Hotel (Luxury)/Gorillas Hotels Gisenyi (Mid).
+This cruise also offers beautiful scenic views of the Nyiragongo Volcano in Congo which is the only active volcano in East Africa having last erupted in 2002 and is also popular for its fluid lava (Lava Lake).
+Alternatively, you can relax on the beach as you wait for your dinner and overnight stay at Lake Kivu Serena Hotel or Gorillas Hotels Gisenyi or Paradise Malahinde Guest House.
 Meal plan: F/B

-Breakfast and with packed lunch, then transfer to Kigali for your flight back home.
+Breakfast and after transfer back to Kigali with en-route lunch, then transfer to Kigali International Airport for your flight back home.
 End of services, Meal plan: H/B (Breakfast & Lunch)